adamstrawson/atlantis-apply/README.md

 # Atlantis apply en masse

-This utility allows you to mass approve and apply Renovate PRs within Atlantis
+This utility allows you to mass approve and apply [Renovate](https://www.mend.io/renovate/) PRs within [Atlantis](https://www.runatlantis.io/)

 ## Prerequisites

-Before using this program, make sure you have the following:
+Before using this utility, make sure you have the following:

 - Go installed on your system: [Download and Install Go](https://golang.org/dl/)
 - A GitHub personal access token: [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)